samolivarez/osticket-prerequisites/README.md

 <img src="https://i.imgur.com/hziG2FF.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The next step is to download/install MySQL server which will serve as database for our osTicket application.
+The next step is to download/install MySQL server which will serve as the database for our osTicket application.
 </p>
 <br /># osticket-prerequisites